DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Introduction

-In summary, our contributions can be categorized into \textbf{FOUR} main aspects: \begin{itemize} \item We provide new insight into attention mechanisms by interpreting them as dynamic soft threshold shrinkage operations analogous to transform domain denoising. \item We propose TransDeno, a grouped attention module performing multi-subspace element-wise soft threshold shrinkage in the transform domain.
-The grouped formulation not only reduces computational costs but also improves performance. \item We propose the deformable group fully-connected layer (DeGroFC) that dynamically selects the number of subspaces in TransDeno to better retain target signals and suppress noise in a content-aware manner. \item Without sacrificing simplicity, our model achieves new state-of-the-art performance on multiple SAR target detection datasets, demonstrating its effectiveness. \end{itemize}
+In summary, our contributions can be categorized into \textbf{FOUR} main aspects: \begin{itemize} \item Our DenoDet offers \textbf{a novel interpretation of attention mechanisms} as dynamic soft threshold shrinkage operations, akin to transform domain denoising. \item We propose TransDeno, a grouped attention module that performs multi-subspace element-wise soft thresholding in the transform domain, enhancing both computational efficiency and detection performance. \item We propose the DeGroFC layer, which dynamically selects the number of subspaces in TransDeno, tailored to enhance target signal retention and suppress noise in a content-aware manner. \item Our DenoDet achieves state-of-the-art performance on multiple SAR target detection datasets, demonstrating its effectiveness.
+Notably, it attains the rank of No. 1 on the leaderboard of SARDet-100K, the largest SAR target detection dataset. \end{itemize}